intro-graphics/team-project-untitled/README.md

 Everyone has played a basic version of Tetris.
 Our team wants to improve its graphics into a more moden and advanced scale.
 After a five week development, we have achieved  many features such as light and shadow effects on each block, more detailed textures on the blocks, and collision effects when two blocks touch.
 Our project demo and feature explaination will be presnted below.

 ### Group members
-Jingchen Tang & Siyu Qian & Wenjie Mo & Zihao Dong
+Jingchen Tang, Siyu Qian, Wenjie Mo, Zihao Dong

 ## Demo
 #### Game play: